RehnzoPornelos/learnverse-quizzer-update/README.md

 ## 🚀 How to run

-1. Download Learnverse as a ZIP file.
+1. Download Learnverse as a ZIP file
-2. Extract the folder.
+2. Extract the folder
 3. Run the QuizLauncher.bat
-4. Start the System
+4. Start the system

 ---